tests-always-included/wick/formulas/README.md

 Explorers
 ---------

-The shell scripts in `explorers/` are executed by [wick-explorer], one of the main binaries provided by Wick.
+The shell scripts in `explorers/` are executed by [wickExplorer], one of the main binaries provided by Wick.
 Their mission is to identify some information about the target system.
 This example will detect the Linux kernel version.

-    #!/bin/bash
+    #!/usr/bin/env bash

     uname -r